 If the plaintiff fails to provide sufficient evidence to prove any of the elements of the cause of action, then the claim must fail.
-In Québec, the Civil Code provides for the presumption of a product defect.
+In Québec, the Civil Code provides for the presumption of a product defect when the product malfunctions or deteriorates prematurely in comparison with identical property of the same type.